arnofrxdd/MouseShifter/README.md

 **Q: Why isn’t my MouseShifter knob moving while in-game?**
 A: ✅ **Run MouseShifter as administrator.**

+**Q: When will Linux be supported?**
+A: 🐧 Not very soon – Linux support is not on the roadmap at the moment, but it’s something to keep in mind for the future.

 ---

 ## 📬 Feedback & Feature Requests